JoshGelua/Asteroid-Blaster/README.md

 A Game Project in Verilog with the DE1-SOC FPGA chip.

 This was made in collaboration with Chin Hou Ren (Github: @chinhouren) for Computational Organization at the University of Toronto.
 Note that this was written in verilog, a hardware descriptive language designed for FPGAs.
 This game, essentially, is equivalent of assembling logic gates with a virtual logic board from scratch.
+Our grade received for this project was 100%.

 Resolution: 160x120 @ 50Mhz clock speed
 Colour: 3-bits